markolofsen/django-revolution/django_revolution/README.md

 Multithreading allows parallel processing of multiple zones, schema generation, and client generation.
 For 3 zones, you can see 2-3x speedup compared to sequential processing.

 **Q: What's the difference between the old and new Python client generation?**
-We switched from `datamodel-code-generator` to `openapi-python-generator` for better Pydantic v2 compatibility, improved type safety, and more modern HTTP client generation with proper async support and better error handling.
+We switched from multiple generators to `openapi-python-client` for proper enum generation (real `Enum` classes instead of `Optional[str]`), attrs-based models, better type safety, and automatic code formatting with `ruff`.

 **Q: Does it work without Poetry?**
 Yes!
-Django Revolution automatically detects your environment and tries multiple ways to run `openapi-python-generator`:
+Django Revolution automatically detects your environment and tries multiple ways to run `openapi-python-client`:
-1. Direct command: `openapi-python-generator`
+1. Direct command: `openapi-python-client`
-2. Poetry: `poetry run openapi-python-generator`
+2. Poetry: `poetry run openapi-python-client`
-3. Python module: `python -m openapi_python_generator`
+3. Python module: `python -m openapi_python_client`
 4. Fallback to Poetry (most common)

 This ensures it works in any environment - development, production, CI/CD, or Docker containers.